getGoodUsername/MyLinuxUtilsCLI/README.md

 - ##### Things to Note
 	- is dependent on [`librespot`](https://github.com/librespot-org/librespot)
 	- in order to get auth, launch script, open spotify client on phone and switch output to the new device.
 Auth will be received and script can now just run normally in the future.

+## `ogpaste`
+- `xclip` wrapper, just use default options for pasting
+- not much more than that, just wrapped into a bash script to make easy to edit and run.
+I don't feel like remembering all sorts of options
+- ##### Things to Note
+	- is dependent on `xclip`
+	- last new line will always be removed
+	- the output will always be piped to stdout

 ## ***WIP***`ogbright`
 - changes the brightness of most desktop monitors
 - ##### Usage